 For Interior Painting take the following into consideration when choosing the paint finish.

-We recommend using eggshell and or satin paint finishes in family room’s, children’s room, hallways, living rooms, dining rooms, entrances and foyers.
+We recommend using eggshell and or satin paint finishes in family room’s, children’s room, hallways, living rooms and dining rooms, entrances and foyers.
 Keeping in mind that the walls should be well prepared surfaces, smoothed out as otherwise the slight shine from the paint finish will show the bumps and imperfections of the drywall on the walls.
-Your house painter will give you the best advice on choosing the paint finish for the intended room.
+The best painters will give you the best advice on choosing the paint finish for the intended room.

-Flat perfect for painting exterior walls because they are the dullest of the paint finishes.
-The flat exterior paint finishes are perfect when trying to hide imperfections of house exterior.
-Recommended for older homes and for houses that haven’t have a fresh coat of exterior paint in years.
-Painting the exterior of your house is good maintenance.
-It provides a good barrier to the wood against all nature’s elements.
-After years of neglect and weather worn the exterior of the house needs to be protected from rain, sun, snow and our extreme cold Ottawa winters.
+Flat is perfect for painting exterior walls because it is the dullest of the paint finishes.
+The flat exterior paint finishes are perfect when trying to hide imperfections of the house exterior.
+Recommended for older homes and for houses that haven’t had a fresh coat of exterior paint in years.
+Painting the exterior of your house is good maintenance as it provides a good barrier to the wood against all of nature’s elements.
+A fter years of neglect and weather worn the exterior of the house needs to be protected from rain, sun, snow and our extreme cold Ottawa winters.

-Eggshell or Satin With a slight gloss to the eggshell or satin exterior paint finishes it works perfectly on exterior walls.
-They work well on newer and smoother surfaces such as newly built homes.
-The wood has not been exposed for many years and is not weather worn.
+Eggshell or Satin With a slight shine or gloss to the eggshell or satin exterior paint finishes also work perfectly on exterior walls.
+They work well on newer and smoother surfaces such as newly built homes since the wood has not yet been exposed to many years of harsh weather conditions and is not weather worn.

 Semi-gloss or Gloss just like interior painting, using semi-gloss or gloss paint finish on exterior painting is recommended for any trim woodwork.
-Use on the trim of your exterior door, front entry, exterior windows.
+Use on the trim of your exterior door, front entry and exterior windows.
 This paint finish highlights the woodwork and is easy to clean.

 A good quality paint product and a professional house painting job done right will give you years of enjoyment and pleasure every time you drive into your driveway and walk into your home.

-We as your personal house painting contractor in Ottawa look forward to answering your questions.
-Let’s set up a meeting and a painting estimate and discuss your next project.
+Set up a meeting and to get a painting estimate and to discuss your next project.